-In October 2020, in connection with the Empire Acquisition, we increased the availability under our Capital One Line of Credit (as defined below) to \$500 million from \$300 million, which we can seek to increase, subject to obtaining additional financing commitments from lenders or other banks, and subject to certain other terms, up to \$700 million, and the PNC Line of Credit (as defined below) increased from \$110 million to \$140 million.
+In October 2020, in connection with the Empire Acquisition, we increased the availability under our million, and the PNC Line of Credit (as defined below) increased from \$110 million to \$140 million.

-In June 2021, we refinanced our credit agreement with M&T Bank to increase the aggregate principal amount of real estate loans to \$35.0 million (from \$23.2 million, the majority of which was due in December 2021), and added a three-year \$20.0 million line of credit for purchases of equipment, of which \$12.3 million remained available as of September 30, 2021.
+Capital One Line of Credit (as defined below) to \$500 million from \$300 million, which we can seek to increase, subject to obtaining additional financing commitments from lenders or other banks, and subject to certain other terms, up to \$700 amount of real estate loans to \$35.0 million (from \$23.2 million, the majority of which was due in December 2021), and added a three-year \$20.0 million line of credit for purchases of equipment, of which \$12.3 million remained available as of September 30, 2021.

-As of September 30, 2021, we were in a strong liquidity position of approximately \$551 million, with \$275.2 million of cash and \$31.8 million of restricted investments as well as approximately \$244 million of availability under our lines of credit.
-Additionally, this liquidity position currently provides us with adequate funding to satisfy our other contractual and other obligations out of our outstanding cash balances.
+In June 2021, we refinanced our credit agreement with M&T Bank to increase the aggregate principal other contractual and other obligations out of our outstanding cash balances.
 As of September 30, 2021, we had no outstanding borrowings under our line of credit with PNC Bank, \$12.3 million of unused availability under the M&T equipment line of credit and \$101.0 million of unused availability under our \$500.0 million Capital One Line of Credit.